 ♦ ♦ ♦

 I hope this article has been helpful.
 I realize that there are a ton of other brands and places to buy bumper plates, and I considered literally dozens of alternatives.
 I dare say 90% of home and garage gym owners will find exactly what they need either at Rogue Fitness, Vulcan, Amazon, or maybe even Craigslist.
 If you want to add your two cents on the type of plates you have and love (or hate), please do.
-Thanks for reading this bumper plates review!
-Please share this article – it’s much appreciated!
+Thanks for reading my bumper plates guide and please share this article – it’s much appreciated!